Vivienne Westwood, influential fashion maverick, dies at 81

 “I don’t, because we were just saying to the older generation, ‘We don’t accept your values or your taboos, and you’re all fascists,’” she responded.

-She approached her work with gusto in her early years, but over time seemed to tire of the clamor and buzz.
+She approached her work with gusto in her early years, but later seemed to tire of the clamor and buzz.
 After decades of designing, she sometimes spoke wistfully of moving beyond fashion so she could concentrate on environmental matters and educational projects.

 Her runway shows were always the most chic events, drawing stars from the glittery world of film, music, and television who wanted to bask in Westwood’s reflected glory.
 But still she spoke out against consumerism and conspicuous consumption, even urging people not to buy her expensive, beautifully made clothes.